Here’s how to save money on meat by purchasing through the nationwide buying club Zaycon Fresh. This is my honest review of Zaycon Fresh.

 Zaycon’s customers choose them for three reasons:

-Price: Fresh, high-quality retail food products sold for wholesale prices.
+The company offers fresh, high-quality retail food products sold for wholesale prices.

-Customer Service: Exceptional service all along the way, from order to reminder to convenient, efficient pickup.
+Zaycon has exceptional service all along the way, from order to reminder to convenient, efficient pickup.
 (Speaking of reminders, Zaycon sent me both email and text reminders to make sure I didn’t forget to pick up my chicken!)

 They sell the chicken in 40-lb. boxes–for only about $1.79 per lb.!
 (In contrast, the chicken breasts we buy at BJ’s are nearly $4 per pound.
 Check the prices before ordering…they fluctuate but are generally MUCH cheaper than at the grocery store!)